bassel27/Store-App/README.md

 6. Favorite products
 7. View past orders
 8. Chat with customer service
+9. Push notifications
-9. Manage products (add, delete, or edit) (only for admins)
+10. Manage products (add, delete, or edit) (only for admins)
-10. Animations
+11. Animations
-11. Use of Provider for state management
+12. Use of Provider for state management
-12. Error handling
+13. Error handling

 ## Design: